ktrlio/kontrolio-api/docs/README.md

   <p align="center">Time clock, clock card machine, punch clock, or time recorder API.</p>
 </p>

-## 🖥️ Hosting
+### Development

+- Make sure you have Docker installed and running on your machine, as the `serverless-offline` plugin needs to spin a container.
-Kontrolio's API is ready to be served on AWS Lambda.
-To host it yourself, you just need to have a running Postgres database, clone this repo, and configure the following secrets ([as seen on the `env.example` file](../.env.example)):
+- Set the following secrets ([as seen on the `env.example` file](../.env.example)):

 | Environment variable  | Type            | Description                                                           |
 | --------------------- | --------------- | --------------------------------------------------------------------- |